 As you can imagine, a lot goes into using passive solar design in your home.
 Unfortunately, many homes are built without this in mind, and as a result, the homeowner will always have to deal with subpar energy efficiency.
-Siding material, roof design, windows, and room orientation are just a few of the things you’ll need to look at when designing your home.
+Siding material, roof design, windows, and room orientation are just a few of the things a top rated home builder will help you look at when designing your home.

 If you’re going to be implementing passive solar design into your home, room orientation will play a major role.
 South facing rooms are ideal for living areas like family rooms, living rooms, or dining rooms because they get a good amount of sunlight throughout the day.
 East facing rooms make great kitchens and bedrooms because they’re warm in the morning and cool in the afternoon.
 North facing rooms generally get the least amount of sunlight which is best for garages, bathrooms, and other service rooms.

 Thanks for reading our blog.
 If energy efficiency is a concern for you when building your own custom home, you don’t have to stress about it!
-Our homebuilding experts here at Strata Builders are committed to making your dreams a reality and that includes creating a home that will save you money in the long run.
+The experts in our home building company are committed to making your dreams a reality and that includes creating a home that will save you money in the long run.
 In our next blog, we’ll take a look at several other aspects that go into making an energy-efficient home.
 In the meantime, give us a call today for a free consultation.